shangweihung/Random-Straws-Drawer/README.md

 ## Purpose:

 Provide a system for user to randomly pick up members in database by some condition.
-Besides, the members can be added from web.
+Besides, the members can be added from web and the database can be resetted.
+Furthermore, login-logout feature is appended recently.

 ## File Structure
 ```